xyflow/xyflow/README.md

 ## Attribution

 Since v10.0.0 the React Flow renderer includes a small attribution that links to the React Flow website.
 It is only allowed to remove the attribution if you are subscribed to one of the [pro plans](https://pro.reactflow.dev/pricing).
+You can find more information on the attribution guidelines in [our faqs](https://pro.reactflow.dev/faq).
 A subscription also provides more features such as a private Discord channel with the creators of React Flow.

 ## Maintainers